Experiment-selector cross-validated targeted maximum likelihood estimator for hybrid RCT-external data studies: Potential Experiment Selection Criteria

+Under the stringent assumptions discussed in Appendix \ref{a4}, the selector in (4) directly aims to minimize the empirical bias-variance tradeoff because $\Phi_{s}(P_{0})$ is equivalent to the casual gap.
 Nonetheless, because we cannot learn from the data what percentage of the true bias is accounted for by this estimate, we choose to combine rather than replace our estimate $\hat{\Psi}^{\#}_{s}(P_{n})$ with this information.
 We will compare these options with the originally-proposed selector $s_{n}^{\star}$.
-The advantage of $s_{n}^{\star\star}$ compared to introducing a penalty term in the denominator of the selector's variance term is that the penalty term makes the selector less likely to include \textit{any} real-world data, while $s_n^{\star\star}$ has the potential to promote inclusion of unbiased RWD while discouraging the inclusion of biased RWD.
+Table 1 summarizes strengths and limitations of each experiment selector.